 '''

 name: env-name

 channels:

 - conda-forge

 - defaults

 dependencies:

+(continues on next page)

 '''

 '''

 - python=3.7

 - codecov

 variables:

 VAR1: valueA

 VAR2: valueB

 '''

 Saving environment variables

 Conda environments can include saved environment variables.

 Suppose you want an environment "analytics" to store both a secret key needed to log in to a server and a path to a configuration file.
 The sections below explain how to write a script named env_vars to do this on Windows and macOS or Linux.